New Year’s Offer! Launch Your New Business With 10% Off — Start Now

 Tax Incentives in Hong Kong

-To make Hong Kong company incorporations more attractive, the local authorities have created incentives; here we will enlist them:
+To make Hong Kong company incorporations more attractive, the local authorities have created a series of tax incentives.
+Here we list the most noteworthy incentives:

-• Hong Kong offers a 100% write-off for expenses from purchasing machinery, mainly related to manufacturing and computer hardware and software.
+• Hong Kong offers a 100% write-off, also called a deduction, for expenses from purchasing machinery, mainly related to manufacturing and computer hardware and software.

 • A period of five years to write off expenses for renovating or refurbishing a business's grounds or building.